ministryofjustice/github-actions/iam-role-policy-changes-check/tests/README.md

-# Testing the auto review pull request process
+# Testing the identify PRs that contain IAM Role and Policy changes - pull request process

 ## How to run the tests